 - Two types of soil; coco coir and seed starting soil.

-- Each soil is kept in plastic containers with a lid.
-I like a lid that has a small opening for the soil to breath as it is kept moist.
+- Each soil is kept in plastic containers with a humidity dome, but get one that is a vented dome.
+I like a lid that has a small opening for the soil to breathe as it is kept moist.